ummagohil/drug-side-effect-predictor/README.md

 # 💊 Drugs Side Effect Predictor
-A way to search through various different data sources to analyse which drugs will have which side effects using Hugging Face models.
+A way to search through various different data sources to analyse which drugs will have which side effects using various APIs.

 ### 📋Aims of App